 Half two: damages (common-law claim)

-The 28-day rule — the deadline you can't miss
+Timing — the deadline you can't miss

-Under MAIA 2017, a CTP claim should be lodged within 28 days of the accident to preserve the full backdated entitlement to weekly payments.
+A CTP claim should be lodged within 28 days of the accident to preserve the full backdated entitlement to weekly payments.
 Lodge inside 28 days and weekly income support is payable from the date of the accident.
 Lodge late, and the insurer can reasonably argue that the weeks between the accident and lodgement aren't payable.

 How a CTP claim is lodged